Programs and Services

 Walk-In Access (WIA) Program: Is an opportunity for landowners in Lincoln County to earn extra income by opening their land up for public hunting.
-For more information on the Walk-In Access lands in Lincoln County contact Jacob Harrison.
+For more information on the Walk-In Access lands in Lincoln County contact our office.

 Tree Program: The Lincoln SWCD provides a tree program to landowners/operators in Lincoln County.
 The nursery stock is top quality and is offered at minimal cost.
-The SWCD can assist in the planning and design of a field windbreak, farmstead shelterbelt, wildlife planting or a living snow fence.
-For more information on the tree program or cost-share assistance contact Jacob Harrison.
+The SWCD can assist in the planning and design of a field windbreak, farmstead shelter-belt, wildlife planting or a living snow fence.
+For more information on the tree program or cost-share assistance contact Dale Sterzinger.

-Drill Program: The district has available for rent one Haybuster Drill to seed CRP, waterways, etc. Also available is a Great Plains Drill, tractor and operator in which the SWCD transports to and from the location.
+Drill Program: Available is a Great Plains drill, tractor and operator in which the SWCD transports to and from the location.
 With this service, the seed must be purchased through the SWCD.
-For more information on the drill program or to rent a drill to seed your CRP, contact Trent Johnson.
+For more information on the drill program or to rent a drill to seed your CRP, contact our office.

-Seed Program: The district sells seed for use in CRP plantings, wildlife plantings, waterways, etc. For more information on the seed program contact Trent Johnson.
+Seed Program: The district sells seed for use in CRP plantings, wildlife plantings, waterways, etc. For more information on the seed program contact our office.

 Other Cost-Share/Incentive Programs: The SWCD works with other agencies to provide cost-share and incentive programs to owners/operators.
 The agencies are: SWCD including: Lac Qui Parle, Lyon, Pipestone, Redwood and Yellow Medicine and the Lac Qui Parle Bank River Watershed District, Yellow Medicine River Watershed District and the Redwood-Cottonwood Rivers Control Area.
 Depending on the grants available, funding varies from year to year.